pandeussilvae/mcp-odoo-panda/README.md

 - If the `logging` section in `config.json` includes a `StreamHandler`, logs are written to the **console** (stderr).
 - If a `FileHandler` is present, logs are also written to a **file** at the path specified by `filename`.
-- If there is no `logging` section, logs are written only to stderr (console).
+- If there is no `logging`, logs are written only to stderr (console).

 **Example:**
 ```json